json-everything/json-everything/json-everything.net/wwwroot/md/json-logic.md

 Once your rule is defined, it needs to be registered using the `RuleRegistry.Register<T>()` method.
 This will allow the rule to be automatically deserialized.

-## Inheriting from existing operators:
+## Overriding existing operators

-While this library allows you to inherit from, and therefore override, the default behaviour of a Rule, you need to be aware of the implications:
+While this library allows you to inherit from, and therefore override, the default behavior of a `Rule`, you need to be aware of the implications.

-The Rules in this library implement the Json Logic Specification.
-If you override this behaviour, then you are no longer implementing that specification, and you loose interoperability with other implementations.
-If you want custom behaviour AND have this custom behaviour common across implementations, you'll need to override the behaviour in EVERY implementation you use.
+The rules in this library implement the Json Logic Specification.
+If you override this behavior, then you are no longer implementing that specification, and you lose interoperability with other implementations.
+If you want custom behavior _and_ have this custom behavior common across implementations, you'll need to also override the behavior in _every_ implementation and application you use.